rgreminger/tilburg-science-hub/docs/setup/r.md

 ## Installing R

-Go to the [R homepage](https://cran.r-project.org/) and download the installer for your operating system.
+Go to the [R homepage](https://cran.r-project.org/) and download the most recent installer for your operating system.

-The current version for Mac and Windows is `R version 3.6.1` and for Linux it is `R version 3.4.1`

 We strongly suggest you to install R in the directory `C:\R\R-3.x.x\` rather than the default directory, `C:\Program Files\R\R-3.x.x\`.